 - Afterload can be defined as the resistance to ventricular ejection - the "load" that the heart must eject blood against.
 It consists of two main sets of determinant factors:

-- Myocardial wall stress, which represents intracardiac factors
+- Myocardial wall stress

 - Wall stress is described by the Law of Laplace ( P × r / T)